Do I need an asbestos survey – 12 reasons you could need one

 Commercial properties built before 2000 should all have an asbestos register (survey) in place, and any located ACM’s need be managed before being reviewed on an annual basis.

-For many individuals and organisations, the first time that they realise they are required to provide asbestos information, it’s for one of these 12 reasons.
+For many individuals and organisations, the first time that they realise they are required to provide asbestos information is for one of 12 reasons, which we’ll look at in more detail below.

-So, here are 12 reasons why you might find yourself needing an asbestos survey:-
+12 reasons why you might find yourself needing an asbestos survey

 1. Management Asbestos Surveys